keploy/engineering-prompts/README.md

   "Implement lazy loading in a React or Vue application to improve initial load time.
 Return code snippets using dynamic imports, explain how to apply it to routes or components, and describe the impact on performance."
   ```

+  * **Build a Skill Progress Tracker Web App**
+    ```text
+    Design a web application that allows users to track the progress of skills they are learning.
+Users should be able to add skills, assign statuses (e.g., Not Started, In Progress, Completed), and set milestones.
+Include progress visualization and focus on clean UI/UX.
+Bonus: add motivational quotes, theme toggle, or persistent storage.

 ---

 ### **13. API Development**